Accessing The Heart Through The Wrist

 What to Expect With Transradial Cardiac Catheterization

 You will remain awake (under conscious sedation) during the procedure, so that you can follow your cardiologist's instructions.
-Once the area is numb from local anesthetic, a sheath will be placed in your arm that enables the cardiologist to insert the catheter into the radial artery in your wrist and up to the entrance of the coronary artery.
+Once the catheter insertion site is numb from local anesthetic, a sheath will be placed in your arm that enables the cardiologist to insert the catheter into the radial artery in your wrist and up to the entrance of the coronary artery.
 A contrast dye will be injected through the catheter to help the cardiologist see the coronary arteries on the X-ray.

 During this time, a camera will move around your body to obtain images.
-The last image will require a larger volume of contrast dye to give the cardiologist a clear picture of blood flow and how well your heart muscle pumps.
+The last image will require a larger volume of contrast dye to give the cardiologist a clear picture of blood flow and how well your heart valves pump.
 You may feel a warm flush throughout your body, but the sensation will disappear in a few seconds.
 After the procedure, your cardiologist will provide the results.
 Formal instructions will be given to you by your cardiologist and/or physician.